kuzzleio/documentation/src/api/1/controller-realtime/subscribe/index.md

 * `users`: accepted values: `all`, `in`, `out`, `none` (default: `none`).
 Receive real-time notifications about users subscribing to the same filters (`in`), about users leaving the subscription (`out`), or both (`all`).
 If set to `none`, no notifications are sent about users
 * `volatile`: subscription information, used in [user join/leave notifications]({{site_base_path}}api/1/volatile-data)

----

-## Body properties

-Subscription filters, following the [Koncorde syntax]({{site_base_path}}kuzzle-dsl/1/essential/koncorde)

-An empty filter subscribes to any change occuring on the selected data index-collection pair.

----

 ## Response